Dynamic Range Reduction via Branch-and-Bound: Branch and Bound

 The resulting rollout selection policy $\rpolicy$ is at least equal and typically better than the base policy $\bpolicy$.
 It is renowned for its simplicity and strong performance, largely due to its close relationship with the fundamental dynamic programming algorithm of policy iteration. \cref{eq:policy_rollout} represents the optimal one-step look-ahead policy, when subsequently following a base policy.
 This principle can be generalized to $\rhorizon$-step look-ahead rollouts, $\rhorizon\le\horizon$, where the solution quality increases with increasing rollout horizon $\rhorizon$.
-The exact solution for \cref{eq:decision_finite} is obtained if $\rhorizon=\horizon$.
+The exact solution for~\cref{eq:decision_finite} is obtained if $\rhorizon=\horizon$.
 Thus, PR can be seamlessly integrated into our \BB algorithm.

-There are several variants of the rollout selection policy for reducing computational requirements. \emph{Simplified rollout} is employed to reduce the action space size in every step by choosing a subset due to some measure.
-Note that simplified rollout bears some resemblance to the \emph{beam search} method \cite{steinbiss1994improvements} for exploration, where a fixed-size search beam is maintained for traversing through the search space.
-Another way of reducing computational burden is to use \emph{truncated rollout}.
-In the latter case, the policy rollout is stopped earlier than using the full horizon.
+An experimental comparison between $\bbpolicy_{\rhorizon}$ and $\rpolicy$ with using the aforementioned variants can be found in~\cref{sec:analyze}.